khakhlyuk/university-notes/NTU_CZ3005/Artificial_Intelligence_Part_I.md

 	- Non-negative
 	- If *n* is a goal node, then *h(n) = 0*.
 	- Depends only on the state at that node.
-	- Additional knowledge of the problem is imparted to the search algorithm.
+	- Additional knowledge of the problem is imported to the search algorithm.
 - **Admissible Heuristic**
 	- ***h(n) &le; h&ast;(n)*** for all *n*.
 	- i.e. *h(n)* never overestimates the actual cost of a path through node *n* to the goal.